OfficeAllyGit/LAHack-2020/Challenge 2 - DeepVariant/ReadMe.md

 ## Steps
 In order to complete this, please perform the following steps:

-1. Pull down the DeepVariant source code:
+1. Pull down the DeepVariant source code and set up DeepVariant on your machine:

     https://github.com/google/deepvariant/

-2. Read the case study here and perform the same actions step by step (includes DeepVariant Set up):
+2. Read the case study here and perform the same actions step by step:

     https://github.com/google/deepvariant/blob/r0.9/docs/deepvariant-case-study.md